 Litigation and ADR

-Because disputes over trade secrets arise even when such precautions are taken, we explore the latest trends in trade secret litigation and alternative dispute resolution (ADR) proceedings.
-Given the high stakes for both sides in a trade secret dispute, it will be important for counsel to consider the full spectrum of offensive and defensive resources that may be available under statutory and common law misappropriation laws and advise clients accordingly – whether that entails implementing procedures for effectively maintaining the confidentiality of trade secrets or minimising the risk of coming into the possession of or using a competitor's trade secrets.
+Because disputes over trade secrets arise even when such precautions are taken, chapters in this guide explore the latest trends in trade secret litigation and alternative dispute resolution (ADR) proceedings.
+Given the high stakes for both sides in a trade secret dispute, it will be important for counsel to consider the full spectrum of offensive and defensive resources that may be available under statutory and common law misappropriation laws and advise clients accordingly – whether that entails implementing procedures for effectively maintaining the confidentiality of trade secrets or minimising the risk of coming into the possession of or using a competitor’s trade secrets.

 Increasing Prevalence of DTSA Lawsuits